Meet Sharon

 Personal Story

-Driven by a desire to offer more personalised, compassionate care, she created Noah’s ART, which originally supported adults on their recovery journeys and later evolved to serve children and families.
+Driven by a desire to offer more personalised, compassionate care, she created Noah’s ART, which originally supported adults on their recovery journeys and later evolved to serve mostly children and families.

-Today, Sharon has chosen to slow her pace and focus on supporting adults navigating life transitions — such as empty nest syndrome, career changes, or relationship shifts.
+Today, Sharon has chosen to slow her pace and focus on supporting adults navigating life transitions and loss — such as empty nest syndrome, career changes, or relationship shifts.
 Through retreats and one-to-one sessions, she offers space for reflection, healing, and reconnection with self.

 Find out a little bit more about Forest Therapy, Creative Arts and Animal Assisted Therapy